redox-os/book/src/podman-build.md

 #### QEMU Tap For Network Testing

-Expose Redox to other computers within a LAN.
+Expose Redox to other computers in the same local network.
 Configure QEMU with a "TAP" which will allow other computers to test Redox client/server/networking capabilities.

 Please join the [chat](./chat.md) if this is something you are interested in pursuing.